jkenlooper/puzzle-massive/docs/quickstart.md

 _Work in Progress_ and is not tested yet.

-Follow this guide instead of the [Local Development Guide](development.md) when **only** modifying the `src/` files.
-This uses a pre-built Vagrant box that is setup to automatically build the files in the `dist/` directory when the source files in `src/` change.
+Follow this guide instead of the [Local Development Guide](development.md) to get a working version of Puzzle Massive available locally on your own machine.
+After following the steps listed here; the local development version of Puzzle Massive will be running on http://localhost:8080/ and will have a few pre-generated puzzles and some mock player data in order to show the different user interfaces.
 This also doesn't require extensive knowledge with the command line and managing services on the virtual machine with ssh.

 Install [VirtualBox](https://www.virtualbox.org/) and
 [Vagrant](https://www.vagrantup.com/) on your system.
 These two applications